Van Gogh (and I really need to find out his real name, but I could not use it here anyway) let Barky out super early.

-I have trouble sleeping as it is, and once I'm awake, I'm awake.
+I have trouble sleeping as it is, and once I am awake, I am awake.

-I try to sleep until 8 a.m., but Barky starts—well, Heron said he started before 7 am.
+I try to sleep until 8 a.m., but Barky starts.

-Poor Heron is in that RV, and I'm sure it has little to no insulation, which means all noise is just amplified.
+Poor Heron is in that RV, and I am sure it has little to no insulation, which means all noise is amplified.

 He probably feels like the dog is in the RV with him.

-Hopefully he's just pet sitting—or the dog gets used to living here and stops reacting to every little thing.
+Hopefully he is just pet sitting, or the dog gets used to living here and stops reacting to every little thing.

-Cowboy knows they've asked him to work over the holiday, but he's not sure which days, and if it's days or nights.
+Cowboy knows they have asked him to work over the holiday, but he is not sure which days, or if it is days or nights.

-I got my first pumpkin spice coffee of the season, but I got Badger mad, and she added extra espresso, which took out any pumpkin flavor it may have had.
+I got my first pumpkin spice coffee of the season, but I made Badger mad, and she added extra espresso, which took out any pumpkin flavor it may have had.

 We did walk down to the horse church.